ramjac-zz/ght/README.md

 ## TODO

-* Remove time.Sleep from TryRequest
 * Allow for a JSON file input of whose schema is based on an array of the HTTPTest struct
 * Improve verbose output
-    * The verbose output should summarize what failed.
-There is a summary, but this could be more helpful.
-    * Failures should state what failed
+    * Failures should state the nature of the failure
-    * Add colors for easier reading (https://github.com/fatih/color)
+    * Add colors for easier reading (https://github.com/fatih/color) - done in the summary.
+I'd like the running tests in verbose mode to also be colored according to the type of result.
 * Fix a minor bug where spreadsheet rows that lack retries/time elapse/timeout fail to run
 * Add some kind of authentication flow
     * Allow for "Set-Cookie" in a response to set the Cookies of future requests